 Actually, the Codex Sinaiticus was not discovered all at once, but in several pieces.
 But those pieces are all counted together as one manuscript, because originally they were all one huge volume.
 If any pieces of the rest of that original volume are found, they plus what we now have will still be counted as just 1 manuscript.

 When the Codex Sinaiticus was discovered in the 19th century, it was by far the oldest manuscript of any part of the Bible then known.
-Since its discovery, more Biblical manuscripts have been found which are as only and in some cases even older.
+Since its discovery, more Biblical manuscripts have been found which are as old and in some cases even older.
 But many of these manuscripts are just scraps of papyrus or parchment with only a few words on them.
 Sometimes it the writing is so brief and faint that it has only been with difficulty that someone has determined that it contains a text from the Bible.
 But that little scrap, if it can't be shown to have originally been part of the same book as some other little scrap, is counted as 1 manuscript.
 The Codex Sinaiticus, containing most of the Bible; a 12th-century Psalter (a volume containing just the Psalms is called a Psalter); and a little 4th-century piece of papyrus containing about a dozen words from the Bible: each one is counted as one Biblical manuscript.

 But if two or more such little scraps can be shown to have originally been part of the same manuscript, then, just the same as with the pages of the Codex Sinaiticus found separately, those little scraps will now be counted together as 1 manuscript.
 The same way, if it is proven that a book containing the Psalms and another containing the Gospels were originally made as 1 book, then what used to be counted as 2 manuscripts is now counted as 1.
 The same way if different pieces of parchment or some other material with writing on them are demonstrated to have originally all been parts of a one-volume Bible.